ruggeri/go-learning/session1/notes/notes03-pointers-and-values.md

 }
 ```

 * Even array values are copied.
+This is *unlike* Ruby.

 ## Pointers